Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 1

-These Regulations are established pursuant to Article 37, paragraph 1 and 3; subparagraph (9) of Article 44, paragraph 1; and subparagraph (5) of Article 54 of the Fisheries Act (hereinafter referred to as “the Act”).
+These Regulations are established pursuant to subparagraph (1) and (3) of Article 37; subparagraph (9) of Article 44, paragraph 1; and subparagraph (5) of Article 54 of the Fisheries Act (hereinafter referred to as “the Act”).

 Article 2

-To conduct Pacific bluefin tuna fishing operation in the area of the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (hereinafter referred to as “WCPFC Convention Area”, as shown in Appendix 1), the provisions of these Regulations shall be complied with.
+Provisions of these Regulations shall apply for Pacific bluefin tuna fishing operations in the competence area of the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (hereinafter referred to as “WCPFC Convention Area”, as shown in Appendix 1).

-To conduct fishing operation in the WCPFC Convention Area excluding the internal waters, territorial seas, and exclusive economic zone of the Republic of China (hereinafter referred to as “waters under the jurisdiction of the Republic of China”), the Act for Distant Water Fisheries and its related regulations shall also be complied with.
+The Act for Distant Water Fisheries and related regulations enacted thereunder shall also apply for fishing operations in the WCPFC Convention Area excluding the internal waters, territorial seas, and exclusive economic zone of the Republic of China (hereinafter referred to as “waters under the jurisdiction of the Republic of China”).

 • Appendix 1 Area of the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.pdf